How Satispay uses your information

 - financial institutions e.g. Banks;

-We only use the data we hold to fulfil these functions efficiently and effectively.
-Information held is only shared with those agencies and bodies who have a “need to know basis”.
+Information held is only shared with those entities which have a “need to know basis”.

-How do we ensure the security of personal data?
+How does Satispay ensure the security of personal data?

-Satispay takes the security of the personal data held very serious.
-We have data security procedures and an Information Security Policy to ensure we protect all data from accidental loss or misuse.
-We only permit access to information with there is a legitimate reason to do so.
+Satispay takes the security of the User / Merchant personal data held very serious.
+For this purpose, Satispay has set up data security procedures and an Information Security Policy to ensure that all data is protected from accidental loss or misuse.
+Satispay only permits access to information where there is a legitimate reason to do so.

-What if the data we hold about you is incorrect?
+What if the data Satispay holds about you is incorrect?

-It is important to us that the data we hold about you is accurate and up to date.
-If you are moving house or changing your name please contact us (email@example.com or via social media) immediately so we can update our records.
+It is important that the data held by Satispay is accurate and up to date.
+If the data provided to Satispay will change, please contact Satispay (email@example.com or via social media) immediately so that it can update its records.